apatronl/PhotoAlbum/README.md

 # PhotoAlbum
-This is a project I built for CS 4470: User Interface Software class at Georgia Tech.
+This is a project I built for the class CS 4470: User Interface Software at Georgia Tech.

 # Features
 - Gestures